top of page

 Former Undergraduate Research Assistant

-Boglarka Ori is Bachelor in Psychology graduate.
-Her capstone project aimed to investigate and is interested in the stability of maternal sensitivity over a long period of time.
-More importantly, the project is focused on how maternal depression influences the stability of maternal sensitivity
+Boglarka graduated with a Bachelor's degree in Psychology from New York University Abu Dhabi.
+Her capstone project aimed to investigate the stability of maternal sensitivity over a long period of time.
+More importantly, the project focused on how maternal depression influences the stability of maternal sensitivity.

 RIDA ZAFAR